 Informatics Scientists and Software Developers

 Informatics scientists and software developers play a crucial role in NCATS translational programs and work closely with experts in other biomedical and translational research fields (biology, chemistry, epidemiology, biostatistics, etc.) within and outside NCATS.
-Collectively, they address the full breadth of translational science challenges, including drug development and repurposing, development of model systems for drug and toxicity screening, and development of comprehensive and state-of-the-art software, resources and analytical tools.
+Collectively, they address the full breadth of translational science challenges, including drug development and repurposing; the development of model systems for drug and toxicity screening; and the development of comprehensive and state-of-the-art software, resources and analytical tools.
 To meet these broad demands, NCATS’ informatics scientists and software developers work cross-functionally and have a wide array of expertise.